 FYI: New to the world of hearing aids?
 Then I’d definitely recommend taking a look at my guide to hearing aids, covering their cost, function, and the different types available to you.

-While the cost of hearing aids is generally high, there are a few ways in which you can get a discounted price on hearing aids:
+The cost of hearing aids is generally high, but there are a few ways to get a discount on them.

 Some companies sell personal sound amplifiers rather than hearing aids.
 These devices are often cheaper than hearing aids because they work as amplifiers rather than true hearing aids.
-In some cases, this is a way to get a little hearing support in a more budget-friendly fashion.
-In this article, however, we’ll be looking exclusively at fully functional hearing aids that are FDA-approved.
+In some cases, this is a way to get hearing support in a more budget-friendly fashion.
+In this article, however, we looked exclusively at fully functional, FDA-approved hearing aids.

 Hearing aids can be quite costly, but there are plenty of great budget-friendly options available.
 Whether you opt for a simple device or a brand that offers interest-free financing, there are ways to decrease the cost of better hearing.

-Hearing loss is something that no one should have to live through, especially due to the prohibitive cost of most hearing aids.
-By choosing one of the affordable devices on this list, you can rest assured that you won’t have to break the bank to restore the hearing and quality of life that you deserve.
+No one should have to live through hearing loss because of the prohibitive cost of hearing aids.
+By choosing one of the affordable devices on this list, you can rest assured you won’t have to break the bank to restore the hearing and quality of life you deserve.

-There are many ways you can get free or discounted hearing aids depending on the state you live in.
-We’d recommend looking into nonprofits or charitable organizations that offer free or refurbished hearing aids.
+There are many ways to get free or discounted hearing aids depending on the state you live in.
+We recommend looking into nonprofits or charitable organizations that offer free or refurbished hearing aids.

-Personal Sound Amplification Products or PSAPs, are affordable alternatives to hearing aids.
-Usually, the price can range between $20 to an upwards of $600.
-According to the FDA, ‘PSAPs are intended to amplify environmental sound for non-hearing impaired customers” and are not for everyday use.
+Personal sound amplification products, or PSAPs, are affordable alternatives to hearing aids.
+Their price usually ranges from $20 to upward of $600.
+According to the FDA, “PSAPs are intended to amplify environmental sound for non-hearing-impaired customers,” and they are not for everyday use.